 The MASD Health Services Department adheres to guidelines written by the PA Department of Health, American Academy of Pediatrics and Center for Disease Control in accordance with Pennsylvania state law and MASD policies.

 Fever and Illness Guidelines

-A temperature over 100 degrees taken orally is considered a fever.
+A temperature of 100.4 degrees or greater taken orally is considered a fever.
 You child is expected to be fever-free without medication for 24 hours before returning to school.
-This will help prevent more students and faculty from becoming ill form exposure to the virus or bacteria that caused your child's fever.
+Please refer to the " Is my child too sick for school" memo for illness guidelines.
+This will help prevent more students and faculty from becoming ill from exposure to the virus or bacteria that caused your child's fever/illness.

 Students who have been diagnosed by a physician or are suspected of having a communicable disease by the school nurse as determined by suspicious clinical findings shall be excluded from school for the period indicated by regulations of the Department of Health for certain specified diseases and infectious conditions.
 Among these diseases are cases of scabies, varicella (chickenpox), conjunctivitis (pink eye), impetigo, strep, and bacterial meningitis.
 In some cases, a student may return if a course of medication has been started or if symptoms have cleared.